Aheri-Mondal/Web-Development-Front-End/README.md

 # Web-Development-Front-End
 A responsive commercial website of 3 pages is built with html, CSS and JavaScript.
-Styling, hovering effects, highlights are used all over.
+Styling, hovering effects, highlights are used all over s.

 [Click Here](https://aheri-mondal.github.io/Web-Development-Front-End/) to see the website.